TomaszKandula/CqrsDemo/README.md

 ![cqrs](https://maindbstorage.blob.core.windows.net/tokanpages/content/drawings/cqrs_c4_model_v2.png)

 This example of Parking System was initially inspired by article written by David Bottiau on CQRS ([see here](https://medium.com/@dbottiau/a-naive-introduction-to-cqrs-in-c-9d0d99cd2d54)).
-However, unlike David example, this example suppose to be a bit more robust, it uses __MediatR__ library and the unit tests and integration tests are provided, also, the application is meant to be _clone, test and run_, once the connection string to database is supplied.
+However, unlike David example, this example suppose to be a bit more robust, it uses __MediatR__ library, unit tests and integration tests are provided.
+The application is meant to be _clone, test and run_, once the connection string to database is supplied.

+Please notet that this demo focuses on __CQRS__ and thus it keeps simple structure (there is no split into separate services).

 ## Tech-stack (back-end)